zubinchopra/portaldocs/portal-sdk/templates/portalfx-controls-monitor-chart.md

 ## Monitor Chart
-> **Important:** The Monitor Chart control is currently in preview and is under active development.
-Unless your Extension's scenario has already been discussed with the Portal team, this control should only be used for prototyping.

 The Monitor Chart control allows you to plot the metrics for your resource in Azure.
 It is part of the Ibiza framework, and it inherently knows how to fetch data for your resource.

 The Monitor Chart control is available in SDK version **5.0.302.731** and above.